 After entry into the majors, students must maintain a 3.2 cumulative GPA.

-Students receiving a B.S. in Statistical Data Science are required to take 36 major credits, with one or more courses in each of the core areas, a nine-credit domain sequence, STAT 3255 and 4915 (capstone)†.
+Students receiving a B.S. in Statistical Data Science are required to take 36 major credits, with one or more courses in each of the core areas, a nine-credit domain concentration sequence, STAT 3255 and 4915 (capstone)†.
 To satisfy the information literacy competency and writing in the major requirement, Statistical Data Science majors must also take STAT 4916W†.

 Core Area Requirements:

-Programming and data management: One course (three credits): STAT 2255.
+Programming and Data Management: One course (three credits): STAT 2255 or ECON 3322.

 Basic Data Analysis: Two courses (six credits): STAT 3025Q or 3375Q* or MATH 3160; STAT 3215Q.